Covid is war & Vaccine is weapon !

 second wave

 Highest volume of metaphors were posted in the Second Wave phase.
-More negative metaphors such as battle, deadly, crisis, suffer, defeat, dangerous came closer to covid compared with the previous two phases.
-Increased occurrence of DISASTER/DARKNESS metaphors such as grim, catastrophe, devastating, disaster, panic, nightmare, gloom, danger, tsunami etc is also observed.
-We also note metaphors such as breach, blame, rage, pressure from GAME domain indicating the shift in meaning of GAME metaphors.
-There is a clear difference in the underlying emotional tone of metaphors when compared with the first wave phase.
-The first wave definitely saw a controlled strategy with manageable COVID-19 cases whereas the second wave witnessed more suffering, panic and lack of control which is also evident from the metaphors.
+Negative metaphors such as battle, deadly, crisis, suffer, defeat, dangerous came closer to covid compared with the previous two phases.
+Increased occurrence of DISASTER/DARKNESS metaphors such as grim, catastrophe, devastating, disaster, panic, nightmare, gloom, danger, tsunami etc is observed.
+Metaphors such as breach, blame, rage, pressure from GAME domain indicating the shift in meaning of GAME metaphors.

 Metaphors serve as the mirror of one’s psyche and are helpful in understanding the pulse of a society.
 Our experiment revealed that source domains such as WAR, MONSTER, PRISON, LESSON/TEACHER, SUCCESS/ CHALLENGE imparted a more positive influence in the Covid-19 discourse on twitter.
 This reaction of people is in contrast to prior work who state that the use of WAR and related metaphors paints a more negative picture about the pandemic.
 Looking through example tweets from these domains in an Indian context, we see that the presence of such metaphors excites a feel of encouragement on Twitter wherein Indians feel it as a duty to fight and defend their country from COVID-19.